ngrcld/BrowserSelectMod/README.md

 BrowserSelectMod has been tested on Windows 10.
 Requires **.NET Framework 4**.

 ### My modifications ###
-* Removed "Always" buttons and browser labels
+* More compact: removed "Always" buttons and browser labels, removed shortcuts, smaller icons
-* Removed shortcuts
-* Smaller icons
 * Register for .html and .htm file types
+* Portable app (saves settings in the same folder of the exe)

 # Related links